Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Results and discussion

-In Fig.~\ref{fig:bg band} we show that under the application of a magnetic field the electronic band structure remains essentially unchanged unless the field strength is pushed to unrealistically large values (on the order of $10^3$~T).
-Despite this negligible influence on the band dispersions themselves, the magnetic field nevertheless breaks certain symmetries of the system.
+In Fig.~\ref{fig:bg band Bpara} we show that under the application of a magnetic field the electronic band structure remains essentially unchanged unless the field strength is pushed to unrealistically large values (on the order of $10^3$~T).
+Despite the barely visible influence on the band dispersions themselves, the magnetic field nevertheless reduces spatial symmtry of the system and breaks TRS.
 This symmetry reduction can have nontrivial consequences for the nonlinear current response, which is the central focus of our investigation.

-Before applying the magnetic field and computing the current tensors, it is essential to analyze the symmetry of the system and identify the independent components of each current tensor.
-We first remark that the AB-BG model employed here breaks the spatial inversion symmetry, thus enabling non-zero second-order current responses.
-In the absence of the magnetic field, the AB-BG preserves $C_3$ rotational symmetry.
-To identify the independent components of the \emph{in-plane} current tensors, it suffices to apply the following relation to all conductivity tensor components: